kagurin28/school-website/README.md

 I have absolutely no idea how you would run this btw.
 This is simply the server files for the website.
 However, I did put the apache2 site config file in as serverConf.conf, so you may be able to run it somehow.

+The mod_rewrite shit is not working fully right now, so to see the pages, go to (SITE ROOT)/index.php?page=(PAGE).

 ## Features
 * Home page
 * Streetview